Christ Church, Milton: Description

 Situated at the corner of Hale and Chippendall Streets, Christ Church and its spire are still a visible and distinctive presence in the surrounding area, which is now occupied by light industry rather than residential buildings.
 However, the neighbouring Lang Park Stadium dominates the built environment.
 The church precinct is separated from the Hale Street diversion by a high retaining wall.
 An open garden area lies between the church and rectory and the memorial reserve is accessed from there by a gate set in a wall.
 The church grounds retain some mature trees.

 The church is a timber building, set on a low base of concrete blocks.
 It is cruciform in plan with a slender spire over the crossing.
 The roof is clad with diamond shaped asbestos cement tiles and the pitch breaks to cover the verandahs on either side.
 There is a polygonal timber baptistery.
 The building displays to great advantage the beauty and utility of Queensland timber.
 The exterior is clad with painted weatherboard except for the outside walls to the verandahs which have exposed studs.
 Inside, the church is lined with unpainted vee-jointed pine boards which have deepened in colour with age.
 It has a crown post roof with scissor braces.
 The transepts contain a Lady Chapel and Warrior's Chapel and are separated from the nave by pointed arches.

-The windows in the body of the church are casements with trefoil heads in moulded frames and are set with clear glass, but a group of seven above the altar are set with stained glass depicting Christ and the saints Paul, Mary, John, and Barnabus.
+The windows in the body of the church are casements with trefoil heads in moulded frames and are set with clear glass, but a group of seven above the altar are set with stained glass depicting Christ and the saints Paul, Mary, John, and Barnabas.
 The baptistery beyond an arch at the southern end of the building is lit by modern stained glass windows.